-- 1. On the Imaging Engine 18.0 Installer page, click Install the Imaging Engine/Pack Proof 18.0 products. - 2.
+- 1. On the Imaging Engine 20.0 Installer page, click Install the Imaging Engine/Pack Proof 20.0 products. - 2.
 Follow the instructions of the installation wizard. - 3.
 Read the End user license agreement carefully and select Yes, I accept the license agreement. - 4.
-When asked to select the products to install on this system, select Imaging Engine and the desired related products (ScreenManager, Curve Pilot, Color Pilot...). - The products available depend on your license. - The System Components group cannot be deselected and will be installed on all systems. - The products' Common Components that are used by several products (for example DGC Data and Color Management System) will only be installed once (each product's installer will check if the necessary components are present, and update them if necessary). - You should already have installed the screens and the printing conditions database during your Automation Engine installation (as part of the Automation Engine Common Components), either on your Automation Engine server or on a central resources server.

-The printing conditions database is where the Print Control Wizard tool saves any printing condition that you make.

-See the Automation Engine installation guide if needed.

-- 5. Select a Destination Folder for the chosen products or accept the defaults. - 6.
-If you are not installing as the default Automation Engine system user, you will be prompted to enter your current login credentials (user name and password).

-These will be stored and remembered during subsequent updates / upgrades of the software.

-7. At the end of the installation, click Finish.
+When asked to select the products to install on this system, select Imaging Engine and the desired related products (for example ScreenManager, Curve Pilot, Color Pilot...). - The products available depend on your license. - The System Components group cannot be deselected and will be installed on all systems. - The products' Common Components that are used by several products (for example DGC Data and Color Management System) will only be installed once (each product's installer will check if the necessary components are present, and update them if necessary). - You should already have installed the screens and the printing conditions database during your Automation Engine installation (as part of the Automation Engine Common Components), either on your Automation Engine server or on a central resources server. - The printing conditions database is where the Print Control Wizard tool saves any printing condition that you make. - See the Automation Engine installation guide if needed. - 5.
+Select a Destination Folder for the chosen products or use the default folder. - 6.
+If you are not installing as the default Automation Engine system user (user name BGSYSTEM, ask Esko support its default password), you will be prompted to enter your current credentials (user name and password). - These will be stored and remembered during subsequent updates / upgrades of the software. - 7.
+At the end of the installation, click Finish.